k-box/k-box/docs/developer/introduction.md

-What is the DMS Project Edition?
+What is the K-Box Project Edition?

-How differs from the standard DMS?
+How differs from the standard K-Box?

 - Has the Project concept, collections created under a project are defined as Project Collections
 - Don't have the Institutional Collections